getpawprint/slate/source/includes/_intake.md

 ```

 Gets multiple intake forms.
 Bundles are predefined on the server.
 A bundle can contain one or more intakes, and each intake can only belong to one bundle.
 Bundles are formed based on combined client email + phone (including nulls) and appointment date.
 Consequently, all intakes in a bundle will have the same client email, phone and appointment date (but the times may be different).

+The `questionnaire` field may not be present if there is more than 48 hours before the appointment;
+full example of a question can be found at https://pawprint.slite.com/app/channels/6M2TLvSBWU/notes/peYMA8k23x.

 ### HTTP Request
 `GET /intake/bundle/:bundle_id`